auraecosystem/semver_core/README.md

 ./bin/semver_core --compare "1.2.3" "^1.2.0"
 ```

+    This work is licensed under Creative Commons Attribution 4.0 International.
+To view a copy of this license, visit https://creativecommons.org/licenses/by/4.0/

 ### Mock Package Configuration
 The dependency resolver loops map module targets by reviewing local configuration rules.
 Setup a test `Package.toml` workspace manifest inside your runtime folders to start graphing allocations: